Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Overview of the proof of Theorem

-\end{lemma} See the proof in Appendix~\ref{app:lem_2}.
-A satisfying control of the first term of the right-hand side of \eqref{eq:hessLip_eq_1} will follow from the Cauchy-Schwartz inequality and from a similar control as \eqref{eq:result_lsmooth} evaluated at $t=T_n$.
-The two other terms are particularly challenging.
-When using the classic deterministic \eqref{eq:HB} equation, the analogue of the triple integrals inside the parentheses can be directly computed \cite{okamura2024primitive}.
-In our case, if the expectation of these triple integrals can be computed, the expectation of the full expression cannot be separated.
-To control these two terms, we restrict ourselves to a subset of the realizations.
+Compared with Term 1, the remaining Terms 2 and 3 from \eqref{eq:hessLip_eq_1} are more challenging.
+When using the classic deterministic \eqref{eq:HB} equation, the analogue of the triple integrals inside the parentheses are deterministic, and can be directly computed \cite{okamura2024primitive}.
+In our case, if the expectation of these triple integrals can be computed, we have to deal with the expectation of the full expression.
+To do so, we are faced with the lack of independence between the trajectory-dependent factors and these triple integrals.